 First and foremost, I define myself as a mother.
-Being a mom of three has brought me great joy, and has also given me a deeper perspective of how taking care of oneself is essential in order to be there for others.
+Being a mom of four has brought me great joy, and has also given me a deeper perspective of how taking care of oneself is essential in order to build healthy connections with others.

 I put myself through college and graduated on the President's Honor List with a Bachelor of Arts in Psychology from California State University, Long Beach.
 While attending CSULB, I interned at Metropolitan State Hospital and worked with men and women suffering from dual diagnoses, such as addiction and schizophrenia.
 Not only did I co-facilitate psycho-educational groups on addiction, but also art and music therapy groups.
 After I graduated, I became a teaching assistant for a tenure professor who taught several undergraduate psychology courses.

 I graduated from California State University, Fullerton with a Master of Science in Counseling, emphasis in Marriage and Family Therapy.
 I did my master's thesis on preventing postpartum depression in perinatal women using mindfulness-based cognitive therapy.
 I spent a year researching the symptoms and effects of postpartum depression and interviewed several mental health therapists whose clinical work centered around working with women suffering from this disorder.